meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the user specifies a non-existent ranking rule or a malformed custom ranking rule in the settings payload.
+This error occurs when the user specifies a non-existent ranking rule, a malformed custom ranking rule in the settings payload or tries to specicy a custom ranking rule on the reserved keywords `_geo` and `_geoDistance`.

 ### Error Definition

-HTTP Code: `400 Bad Request`
+Async

+#### Variant: Sending an inexistent ranking rule or an invalid custom ranking rule syntax.

 ```json
 {